AvidGameFan/PhotoComp/README.md

 3024×4032  |  2024-06-15 14:32:07
 ```

-The bottom-right corner displays camera EXIF info for photos, or embedded prompt info for AI generated images.
+Click the bottom-left info overlay to expand the available camera EXIF details, including camera, lens, exposure, ISO, and white balance.
+The bottom-right corner displays embedded prompt info for AI generated images; right-click it to copy the prompt.

 ---